>>> Sensing Protocol

 3. Count Up

-Increase clarity or detail in small steps (1 → 5).
+Increase perceptual detail in small steps (1 → 5).

 Notice more texture, more color, more shape.